Jutho/TensorOperations.jl/docs/src/functions.md

 required when the contraction pattern is not known at compile time but is rather determined dynamically.

 These functions come in a mutating and non-mutating version.
-The mutating versions mimick the argument order of some of the BLAS functions, such as `blascopy!`, `axpy!` and `gemm!`.
+The mutating versions mimic the argument order of some of the BLAS functions, such as `blascopy!`, `axpy!` and `gemm!`.
 Symbols `A` and `B` always refer to input arrays, whereas `C` is used to denote the array where the result will be stored.
 They also return `C` and are therefore type stable.
 The